SAP/luigi/docs/luigi-core-api.md

 ### CustomMessages

-Custom messages related functions.
+Functions related to custom messages.

 #### sendToAll

-Sends a custom message to all opened microfrontends
+Sends a custom message to all opened micro frontends.

 ##### Parameters

--   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the micro frontend for further processing.
-This object will be set as input parameter of the custom message listener on the micro frontend side.
+-   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the micro frontend to process it further.
+This object is set as an input parameter of the custom message listener on the micro frontend side.
     -   `message.id` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the message
     -   `message.MY_DATA_FIELD` **any** any other message data field